-An oil-rich country, Iraq has seen its economic potential constrained by recurring conflicts.
-In recent years, four million people have been uprooted and are now internally displaced.
-The fighting has deepened insecurity, rolled back development and exacerbated vulnerabilities.
+Years of conflict have hindered Iraq’s economic development.
+In recent years, the occupation of the Islamic State of Iraq and the Levant (ISIL) in Iraq has resulted in the displacement of four million people and has led to a military offensive.
+Fighting has deepened insecurity, rolled back development and exacerbated vulnerabilities.
 Many Iraqis have sought refuge in neighbouring countries and in Europe.
 Beset by violence, social disruption and economic hardship, thousands of Iraqi families are in desperate need of food assistance.

 WFP has been operating in Iraq since 1991.
-Since April 2014, through emergency operations, we have provided food assistance to hundreds of thousands of Iraqis and Syrian refugees forced from their homes by recent violence.
+Since April 2014, through emergency operations, we have provided food assistance to hundreds of thousands of Iraqis and Syrian refugees forced from their homes by conflict.

 What the World Food Programme is doing in Iraq